-Low Preheat Control The Low Preheat Control output is used to enable the low preheat oxy fuel mode.
+Low Preheat Control The Low Preheat Control output is used to enable the low preheat gas when cutting in oxy fuel mode.
+It is activated for the "Low oxy fuel mode.
 It is activated for the "High Preheat Time" when initiating a cut.